webix-hub/docs/data/api/refs/treestatecheckbox_methods.md

 {{api
 - api/treestatecheckbox_checkall.md - check all items in tree
-- api/treestatecheckbox_checkitem.md - checks the checkbox	related to the specified item
+- api/treestatecheckbox_checkitem.md - checks the checkbox it the tree item
 - api/treestatecheckbox_getchecked.md - returns ids of the checked items
 - api/treestatecheckbox_ischecked.md - checks whether the specified node is checked
 - api/treestatecheckbox_uncheckall.md - uncheck all items in the tree
-- api/treestatecheckbox_uncheckitem.md - unchecks the checkbox	related to the specified item }}
+- api/treestatecheckbox_uncheckitem.md - unchecks the checkbox in the tree item }}

 @index: